 Buffalo Bills at New England Patriots (-11.5)

 The Pats are coming off a bye week and will have plenty of rest and time to prep for its home game against the Bills.
 Earlier in the season, New England trounced Buffalo by 24 points.
-Buffalo’s run game is ranked 6th in the NFL and New England’s run defense is 7th, which will put pressure on Ryan Fitzpatrick and the pass game to perform on the road.
+Buffalo’s run game is 6th in the NFL and New England’s run defense is 7th.
+This puts pressure on Ryan Fitzpatrick and the pass game to perform on the road.
 Since Buffalo’s offensive balance could be hindered some, that leaves Fitzpatrick to have to compete against Tom Brady and New England’s potent offense.
 That seems unlikely, and playing with a week of prep, this one looks like another blowout for the Pats.

 KP’s Pick: New England